defencedog/radxazero3E/CasaOS_Docker_Container_Bug.md

 So I issued in the terminal (but **didn't press yes**) `sudo podman system reset` & it showed x2 old containers that were invisible in Casa-OS webui, `ctop` or `podman ps -a`!
 I removed those x2 entries one by one via `sudo podman rm <container_id>` & reboot system.
 Everything stable for now.

-## Startup of containers at Boot

-Solution here
+The other issue I discovered relates to `systemd` & startup of containers at boot.
+This is dicsussed here:

 > https://github.com/defencedog/radxazero3E/blob/main/Systemd_Service_Docker_health_checker.md